Arrays

 Get a pointer to the last element of the array.

-type* arrst_last(const ArrSt(type) *array, type);
+const type* arrst_last_const(const ArrSt(type) *array, type);

 array | The array. |